The drawings module turns a Scene's 3D content into a

 ViewLayer.
 The host can then hide, show, or

-style the drawing collectively without touching the source model.
+style the drawing without touching the source model.

 Point clouds, line-only models, and surface meshes without